Ballintober Castle

 Overview

 Ballintober Castle rises from the green hills of County Roscommon as one of Ireland’s most impressive medieval ruins.
-Built in the early 1300s, the castle once served as a fortified residence for the powerful O’Conor clan, descendants of the ancient Kings of Connacht.
-Today the site is a free‑access ruin, open to anyone who wishes to walk among its towering walls, explore the rectangular courtyard and imagine life in a medieval palace‑castle.
-The castle’s location – just a 15‑minute walk from the centre of Ballintober village – makes it an easy stop on a day exploring the hidden heartland of Connacht.
+Built in the early 1300s, the castle once served as a fortified residence for the powerful O’Conor clan, direct descendants of the ancient Kings of Connacht.
+Today the site operates as a free-access ruin, open to anyone who wishes to walk among its towering walls, explore the rectangular courtyard, and imagine life in a medieval palace-castle.
+The castle’s location – just a 15-minute walk from the centre of Ballintober village – makes it an easy stop on a day exploring the heartland of Connacht.

 Historical Background

-The castle was probably erected by Richard de Burgh, Earl of Ulster, around 1300 – the same patron who built the nearby Ballymote keepless castle.
-The first documentary mention appears in 1315 when Ruairí O’Conor captured the stronghold.
-An inquisition of 1333 records a substantial stone enclosure with a hall, chamber and kitchen, surrounded by about 300 acres of demesne worked by free tenants.
+The castle was likely erected by Richard de Burgh, Earl of Ulster, around 1300, sharing architectural DNA with the nearby Ballymote keepless castle.
+The first documentary mention appears in 1315, when Ruairí O’Conor captured the stronghold.
+An inquisition from 1333 records a substantial stone enclosure containing a hall, chamber, and kitchen, surrounded by roughly 300 acres of demesne worked by free tenants.

-From 1381 the O’Conor family, direct descendants of the medieval Kings of Connacht, held Ballintober for several centuries, defending it against the Mac William Burkes, the O’Kellys and other rivals.
-In 1627 the north‑west tower was remodelled into a four‑storey tower‑house; a date and the monogram “IHS CONro” are still visible on a second‑floor fireplace.
+From 1381, the O’Conor family held Ballintober for several centuries, defending it against the Mac William Burkes, the O’Kellys, and other regional rivals.
+In 1627, the north-west tower was remodelled into a four-storey tower-house; a date stone and the monogram “IHS CONro” remain visible on a second-floor fireplace, marking the family’s enduring presence.

 Landscape and Surroundings

-The castle sits on the southeastern edge of a drumlin ridge.
-Directly to the south lies the old churchyard of St Bridget, containing 17th‑century tombstones, including that of Charles O’Conor Don (d.
+The castle sits on the southeastern edge of a drumlin ridge, surrounded by open farmland that shifts colour with the seasons.
+Directly to the south lies the old churchyard of St Bridget, containing 17th-century tombstones, including that of Charles O’Conor Don (d.
 1634).
-A holy well on the western slope attests to an earlier religious foundation, while historic maps show a now‑lost market cross to the north of the churchyard, indicating that Ballintober once hosted regular fairs.
+A holy well on the western slope points to an earlier religious foundation, while historic maps show a now-lost market cross to the north of the churchyard, indicating that Ballintober once hosted regular fairs.

-East of the main enclosure, earth‑work traces reveal a disused medieval roadway and additional settlement features, hinting at a once‑thriving borough associated with the castle.
+East of the main enclosure, earthwork traces reveal a disused medieval roadway and additional settlement features, hinting at a once-thriving borough that would have supported the castle’s garrison and court.

 Archaeology and Research

-Ballintober is a flagship site for the Castles in Communities field‑school, which runs a six‑week volunteer programme each summer (late June – early August).
-Participants help with laser‑scanning, ground‑penetrating radar and targeted excavations.
-The 2014 laser‑scan produced a detailed 3‑D point cloud, revealing a three‑storey southwest tower with a ground‑floor fireplace that likely served a high‑status hall.
+Ballintober serves as a flagship site for the Castles in Communities field-school, which runs a six-week volunteer programme each summer (late June to early August).
+Participants assist with laser-scanning, ground-penetrating radar, and targeted excavations.
+A 2014 laser-scan produced a detailed 3-D point cloud, revealing a three-storey southwest tower with a ground-floor fireplace that likely served a high-status hall.

-Recent resistivity and gradiometry work has identified the foundations of a large L‑shaped building in the southwest corner – possibly the great hall mentioned in the 1333 inquisition – and a possible chapel near the northeast angle.
-These investigations are ongoing, and volunteers are often on site during the field‑school season, offering visitors a rare glimpse of live archaeology.
+Recent resistivity and gradiometry work has identified the foundations of a large L-shaped building in the southwest corner – possibly the great hall mentioned in the 1333 inquisition – along with a possible chapel near the northeast angle.
+These investigations are ongoing, and volunteers are often on site during the field-school season, offering visitors a rare glimpse of live archaeology in action.

 What to See & Do